-Not surprisingly, this analysis showed that children were more likely to have diseases whose mothers were older.
-The reason for these findings is easily explained.
-Most mothers usually continued exclusive breastfeeding up to six months but with the increasing of infant age, they give other food rather than breastfeed which increases the risk to get diseases.
-This provides evidence that not only breastfeeding but also the short duration of breastfeeding provides some protection against childhood diseases.
-These findings are in line with a study conducted by Bowatte et al., (2015) on infants’ acute otitis media (AOM) which showed that the majority of the infants who were less given exclusive breastfeeding have a higher risk to getting that diseases.
-Infants with higher educated mothers will less likely to get childhood diseases compared to mothers with lower educational attainment or no education.
+Infants with illiterate mothers will more likely to get childhood diseases compared to mothers with higher educational attainment.
 This might happen as educated mothers understand and be better informed of the benefits of EBF thus delay the introduction of other feeds.
 This study clearly showed that mothers with higher levels of education were more likely to practice EBF compared to lower education levels.
 This was similar to a study conducted in Ibadan, southwestern Nigeria (Lawoyin et al., 2001).

-Mode of delivery also had a strong influence on childhood diseases.
-Delivery by cesarean section was associated with more diseases.
-It will not be related to the limited co-morbidities associated with such a procedure.
-These mothers usually take a long time to recover from anesthesia before thinking about the recommended infant feeding practice.
-Also, increased maternal stress after operative delivery may delay the onset time for lactation (Sakha & Behbahan, 2005).

-Interestingly, this study observed that women in the poorest, poor, middle wealth status were more likely associated with childhood diseases than the richest.
-Infants who lived with the poorest mothers will more likely to get childhood diseases compared to mothers who lived in the richest family.
+This study also observed that women in the poorest, poor, middle wealth status were more likely associated with childhood diseases than the richest.
+Infants who lived with the poorest mothers will more likely getting childhood diseases compared to mothers who lived in the richest family.
 This may be related to the knowledge of breastfeeding practices.
 This poorest mother is also more likely to engage for household work thereby hampering to some extent the preconditions for EBF practice.
 As a result, their infant has more likely to risk to get diseases.
 They may need better education on the ability of breastfeeding while they are at work or away.
 Poverty and rural women were cited EBF by many respondents.
 Many respondents in poverty and rural women identified as some of the impediments against EBF.
 Previous studies have shown that breastfeeding affects by wealth index or income of the household (Muchacha & Mtetwa, 2015).
-Mothers who worked after pregnancy in the time of infants’ EBF period have a higher chance to held diseases, this may occur because after giving birth for working, they didn’t get the opportunity to stay at home and compromising exclusive breastfeeding.
-Our findings are supported by other studies which revealed that mother’s occupation was negatively associated with EBF; thus, they may be busy with work and spend less time at home (Khoury et al., 2005).